Canada Housing Infrastructure Fund

 Is there a limit to the number of applications that an organization can submit?

 No. There is no limit to the number of applications that an applicant can submit.
-However, to be eligible, a project needs to be able to achieve its intended outcomes on its own, independently of any other project. -
+However, to be eligible, a project needs to be able to achieve its intended outcomes on its own, independently of any other project.

 What types of information or data must be included in an application?

-Does an organization have to apply using HICC Funding Portal or can it submit a proposal using another method (e.g., Canada Post, email, etc.)?
+Does an organization have to apply using the HICC Funding Portal or can it submit a proposal using another method (e.g., Canada Post, email, etc.)?

 Project eligibility